aryn-ai/sycamore/README.md

 ## Troubleshooting

-### Nothing is importing
+### Data is not being added to the index

-Look at the log messages for the sycamore container: `docker compose logs sycamore`
+Look at the log messages for the Sycamore container: `docker compose logs sycamore`

 1. Check to see if you are missing environment variables.
 If so, please set them using the instructions earlier in the guide.